Move4Live – Manual

 4.1 The “Move It!”
 Button

-As the motto "Move It!" suggests, the pentagon logo is the main trigger.
-One click builds the session scaffold according to the current settings – just like starting a new set on the Ableton Move.
+As the motto “Move It!” suggests, the pentagon logo is the main trigger.
+One click builds the session framework according to the current settings – just like starting a new set on the Ableton Move.

 One exception: any devices already on the Main track are left untouched, preserving monitoring and mastering devices you may have set up there.

-4.2 Modes: Replace / Add
+4.2 Modes: “Replace” / “Add”

 Unlike the Ableton Move, Move4Live supports two distinct modes: